View type and member definitions

 View decompiled source definitions instead of metadata (C#)

-New in Visual Studio 2017 version 15.6 preview 2, you can set an option to see decompiled source code when you view the definition of a C# type or member who's source code is unavailable.
+New in Visual Studio 2017 version 15.6, you can set an option to see decompiled source code when you view the definition of a C# type or member whose source code is unavailable.
 To turn on this feature, choose Tools > Options from the menu bar.
 Then, expand Text Editor > C# > Advanced, and select Enable navigation to decompiled sources.

 Visual Studio reconstructs method bodies using ILSpy decompilation.
 The first time you access this feature, you must agree to a legal disclaimer regarding software licensing and copyright and trademark laws.